lorrli274/next/courses/community/Mozilla/Express Web Framework/4- Routes and controllers/08-Routes Needed For The LocalLibrary.md

 By contrast the other URLs are used to act on a specific document/model instance—these encode the identity of the item in the URL (shown as `__` above).
 We'll use path parameters to extract the encoded information and pass it to the route handler (and in a later article we'll use this to dynamically determine what information to get from the database).
 By encoding the information in our URL we only need one route for every resource of a particular type (e.g. one route to handle the display of every single book item).

-Express allows you to construct your URLs any way you like — you can encode information in the body of the URL as shown above or use URL `GET` parameters (e.g. `/book/?id=6`).
+info> Express allows you to construct your URLs any way you like — you can encode information in the body of the URL as shown above or use URL `GET` parameters (e.g. `/book/?id=6`).
 Whichever approach you use, the URLs should be kept clean, logical and readable.

 Next we create our route handler callback functions and route code for all the above URLs.